 When I visit a classroom, one of the first things I often say to kids is, "Today, please don't erase.
 I want to see ALL the great work you are doing as a writer.
 When you erase, your work disappears!"
 Often, this is what kids are accustomed to and they continue working away.
 But sometimes, kids stare at me as if I've got two heads.

 I love, LOVE, L-O-V-E Ralph Tells A Story (Amazon Children’s Publishing, 2012), which is a story about a boy, Ralph, who has trepidation about writing.
-(It’s already become a book … Continue Reading An Inspiring Mentor Text, an Interview, and a Giveaway
+(It’s already become a book I suggest to teachers when I speak about mentor texts!)
+Ralph is that kid in your writing workshop who claims he doesn’t have anything to… Continue reading An Inspiring Mentor Text, an Interview, and a Giveaway

 I was one of three new kids in my bunk at camp in 1989.
-The rest of the girls who were in my bunk had been together for a few … Continue Reading The Un-Perfect Classroom
+The rest of the girls who were in my bunk had been together for a few years and were known for getting perfect tens on daily bunk inspections.
+That summer, I was the kid who made my bunk get nines, rather… Continue reading The Un-Perfect Classroom